Vaginal SYSTEMIC estrogen vs vaginal LOCAL estrogen ~ what's the difference?

 We often refer to this as “low dose” estrogen therapy because if we were to measure levels of estrogen in the blood, this type of therapy would not significantly raise blood levels (meaning it does not reach the other tissues in the body)

-FDA approved formulations include Estrace (Estradiol 0.01% in a cream), Imvexxy (suppository), Vagifem (vaginal tablet), Estring (there may be a small amount of systemic absorption with this one).
+FDA-approved formulations include Estrace (Estradiol 0.01% in a cream), Imvexxy (suppository), Vagifem (vaginal tablet), and Estring (there may be a small amount of systemic absorption with this one).

 Vaginal estradiol and vaginal estriol can be compounded by a compounding pharmacy—an option many women prefer because it allows for customized dosing and can be made with cleaner, simpler ingredients.